diogro/expressionVariance-manuscript/main.md

 ## Specific gene regulatory signatures are associated with transcriptional variance

 To assess how local epigenetic features relate to gene expression variance we calculate the proportion of the gene (+- 10Kb) that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
-Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the across-study variance rank, regardless of whether the regulatory effect on gene expression is positive or negative (@fig:lineplot; see also "across-study" correlations in SI fig. 3A).
+Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the across-study variance rank, regardless of whether the regulatory effect on gene expression is positive or negative (@fig:lineplot; see across-study correlations in SI fig. 3A).
 For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted Spearman correlation, p < 0.05).
 In contrast, histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance (SI fig. 3A), whereas they are positively correlated with the mean rank (SI fig. 3B).
 Taken together, these results are compatible with gene expression variance being regulated through distal (i.e., non-promoter) gene regulatory mechanisms, rather than the overall active transcriptional state of a gene region, as is the case with mean gene expression.

 ![Proportion of gene regions made up of ChromHMM chromatin states for low- and high-variance genes.
 Line plot contrasts the proportion of gene regions made up of the indicated chromatin states for genes in the top and bottom 5% of the across-study variance rank metric.
 Ends denote the median proportion of gene regions made up of the chromatin state, and error bars represent the standard error of the mean.
 States colored black are not significant, all others exhibit significant differences between low- and high-variance genes (BH adjusted Wilcoxon signed-rank test, p < 0.05).
 Het indicates heterochromatin; TSS, transcription start sites; znf, zinc finger genes.
 The mean rank version of this analysis is shown in SI fig. 4](figures/top_bottom_5pVarrank_fxnlGen_lineplot_10kb_simplified.png){#fig:lineplot width=350px}